 One major change that needs to happen for it to get a new life is the way PUBG Corp are treating the participating organisations.
 The lack of support for pro teams from PUBG Corp's side is notorious by now which already caused some organisations to part ways with the game.
 Tempo Storm, the most dominant North American team in recent history, is the latest example.

-This organisation dropped its PUBG squad after the official announcement on their website that praised the team's achievements and the self-made all-star team.
-Tempo Storm's CEO did not sugar coat the words and expressed his disappointment with PUBG Corp after having to release the single best line-up the team has seen.
+This organisation after the official announcement on their website that praised the team's achievements and the self-made all-star team.
+Tempo Storm's CEO did not sugar coat the words and with PUBG Corp after having to release the single best line-up the team has seen.